owncloud/ocis/docs/ocis/development/beta-testplan.md

 Prerequisite:
 - [connect ocis to your preferred LDAP server](https://owncloud.dev/ocis/deployment/ocis_ldap/)
 - create users and groups in LDAP
-- Use your preferred browser
+- Use your preferred browser to access the build-in webUI (by default: https://localhost:9200)

 | Test Case                                                                                                          | Expected Result                                                        | Comment |
 |--------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------|---------|